pedro535/mlopx/README.md

 # MLOpX

-MLOpX is an end-to-end solution for optimising the execution of Machine Learning (ML) pipelines in heterogeneous computing environments.
+MLOpX is an end-to-end solution for optimizing the execution of Machine Learning (ML) pipelines in heterogeneous computing environments.
 It allows users to define their own ML pipelines using a **platform-agnostic library** and features a customizable **placement system** that schedules and places each pipeline's tasks on the available nodes in a Kubernetes cluster.

 ## MLOpX Goals